 SUNY Brockport crews have completed 100% data entry and QC checks for fish, field water quality, and field invertebrate data.
 100% unknown fish were identified and entered in the database.
 100% laboratory water quality analyses, data entry, and QC checks were completed.
-Laboratory invertebrate processing and identification has been completed and is on target to be completed later in winter 2023-24.
+Laboratory invertebrate processing and identification have been completed.